Hi! Welcome to the Farm.

 Trust me, I know, I have one too.
 Unless, you count the goat kids and then sometimes I have 20 or more kids.
 We probably should count the goat kids, they are really too cute not to.
 And the human kid has all the usual human kid hobbies – clubs, sports and friends.
 It’s definitely a mad house sometimes but we make it work.
 And if we are counting goat kids and I can do this with 20 plus kids then I just know you can do it too.

-Want more practical solutions for simple, modern farm living?
+Want more practical solutions for modern, small farm living?

 Check out the blog for information on topics like goat and chicken care, simple living, gardening, canning and preserving.